Cover bild

 ---

-### 2. Subkategorien (Wähle EXAKT einen Namen aus dieser Liste):
+### 2. Subkategorien (Select EXAKT einen Namen aus dieser Liste):

 1. Anwendungsfälle & Best Practices (Konkretisierung: Praxisbeispiele, Alltag/Beruf, Produktivitäts-Szenarien)

-2. Prompting (Konkretisierung: Operative Assets: Gebrauchsfertige Vorlagen, konkrete Befehlsketten und „Copy & Paste“-Prompts für sofortige Ergebnisse)
+2. Prompting (Konkretisierung: Operative Assets: Gebrauchsfertige Vorlagen, konkrete Befehlsketten und „Copy & Paste“-Prompts für sofortige resultse)

 3. Lernen & Skill-Aufbau (Konkretisierung: Methodisches Wissen: Tutorials, Lernpfade, Konzepte wie Chain-of-Thought, Methodik, Erklärungen zum „Mitdenken“)